akosfurton/stackoverflow_auto_mod/code_overview.md

 provided Dockerfile will automatically set up an environment with all dependencies set up.

-- To create the docker container:
+- To create the docker container for development:
-`docker build -f Dockerfile_base -t interview_v1 .`
+`docker build -f Dockerfile_base -t interview_v1 .` and run the docker
-- To run the docker container:
+ container:
-`docker run -it -p 8888:8888 interview_v1` and start a Jupyter notebook with `jupyter notebook --ip 0.0.0.0 --no-browser --allow-root`
+`docker run -it -p 8888:8888 interview_v1`.
+Start a Jupyter notebook with `jupyter notebook --ip 0.0.0.0 --no-browser --allow-root`

 - To create the docker container to run the Flask app that serves predictions: